Architectural Studies

 Thesis

 Enroll in ARC 493 Honors Thesis for 3 credits.
-This is a faculty guided course where students work collaboratively to design and construct a public exhibition to celebrate the independent honors thesis projects completed in ARC 492.
-Students will select an exhibit topic, medium, material and construction method to develop the exhibition.
+This is a faculty-guided course where students work collaboratively to design and construct a public exhibition to celebrate the independent honors thesis projects completed in ARC 492.
+Students will select an exhibit topic, medium, material, and construction method to develop the exhibition.
 Documentation of the work and product will be included as part of each student’s final submission to Barrett, The Honors College.
 The course faculty is the thesis director for all enrolled students.
 Thesis co-directors may be included to support the design and construction of the exhibition.

 - Complete a Barrett Thesis Workshop